 Security Communication and Information

-COSO Principle 15: The entity communicates with external parties regarding matters affecting the functioning of internal control.
+COSO Principle 14: The entity internally communicates information including objectives and responsibilities for internal control necessary to support the functioning of internal control.

 What is a Cybersecurity Compliance Framework?

 You don’t need to clutter your security and privacy programs with an ever-increasing number of tools as they become more sophisticated.
 The Lionfish platform offers a one-stop solution to track progress and monitor any framework, from custom-built ones to highly-specialized and in-demand top security and privacy frameworks and certifications.